wlads/reefpoints/_posts/2013-01-10-building-an-ember-app-with-rails-api-part-3.md

 In [Part 1](http://reefpoints.dockyard.com/ember/2013/01/07/building-an-ember-app-with-rails-api-part-1.html) we setup the backend using [Rails API](https://github.com/rails-api/rails-api/).
 In [Part 2](http://reefpoints.dockyard.com/ember/2013/01/09/building-an-ember-app-with-rails-api-part-2.html) we built out the basics of an Ember app, reading from a remote data source and displaying that data.
 Now we're going to add the ability to Create, Update, and Destroy that data.
 This part will be a mix of Ember and Rails code.

-*Note: If you have been following along that [Part 2](http://reefpoints.dockyard.com/ember/2013/01/09/building-an-ember-app-with-rails-api-part-2.html) was recently updated to reflect new changes to the Ember Router, you may need to go back and update your code.
+*Note: If you have been following along that [Part 2](http://reefpoints.dockyard.com/ember/2013/01/09/building-an-ember-app-with-rails-api-part-2.html) was recently updated to reflect new changes to the Ember Router, you will need to go back and update your code.
 Absolute make sure to update your ember.js and ember-data.js dependencies as they have been updated on the github repo*

 ### Create ###